dbgrande/GrandeModular/README.md

 - **V/Oct-In:** Input voltage to preprocess for display.
 If unconnected, normalized to V/Oct output (polyphonic).

 - **Round Notes:** Defines whether Note outputs rounded to integers.
 When using voltmeters with high precision, note voltages can be displayed as 2.999-something instead of 3.
-Therefore, I have added in the ability to round notes to integers. **Caution:** Only use this mode when you're sure the Notes/Oct setting is correct.
-This mode is always disabled on power-up, and it's disabled whenever the Notes/Oct setting is changed.
+Therefore, I have added in the ability to round notes to integers. **Caution:** Only use this mode when you’re sure the Notes/Oct setting is correct.
+This mode is always disabled on power-up, and it’s disabled whenever the Notes/Oct setting is changed.

 - **Octave** and **Note** outputs: Convert V/Oct-In voltage(s) (or knobs if input unconnected) into a pair of voltages, which can be displayed using a pair of voltmeters (polyphonic).